Take Action on Coverage Denials!

-The Appeals and Grievance Law” (Health General 19-705.2 and Commercial Law Articles 12-4A-04 and 13-4A-02) assists patients in appealing adverse decisions made by their insurance companies.
+The 1998 “Appeals and Grievance Law” (Health General 19-705.2 and Commercial Law Articles 12-4A-04 and 13-4A-02) assists patients in appealing adverse decisions made by their insurance companies.
 The law empowers two different state agencies to assist patients when they feel they have been denied coverage for needed medical care.
 Under the law, carriers must provide their members with a written copy of an adverse decision within five days of its being made.
 The decision must clearly state the exact factual basis for the carrier’s decision, including the specific criteria the company used in making its decision.
 Click here for a complete summary of Maryland Grievance Law.

 Patients and psychiatrists are encouraged to take advantage of the opportunity to file complaints if a carrier denies coverage and peer-to-peer fails, or if the peer-to-peer resolution is not satisfactory.
 The Health Education and Advocacy Unit of the Maryland Attorney General’s Office (HEAU) can assist with filing an appeal through the carrier’s internal process, or with filing a complaint with the Maryland Insurance Administration (MIA) or other external reviewer.
 If it is an emergency and care has not been provided yet, a complaint can be filed without first going through the carrier’s process.

 - For the HEAU, please refer to the patient information sheet, review the provider filing information, and click here to choose an HEAU online complaint form.
 For assistance by phone, call toll free 877-261-8807 or email email@example.com.

 - For the MIA, find out what to do if a carrier denies an emergency inpatient admission; review how the MIA assists with denials involving opioid use disorder; and read the MIA consumer guide to mental health and substance use coverage.
 The guide addresses steps to take in the appeals and grievance process.
 For assistance by phone, call toll free 800-492-6116.